JunkCoded/helix-plugins/README.md

 # Junk [Helix](https://gethelix.co/) Plugins

-Here I upload some of my simple plugins, larger plugins will be uploaded to separate repositories.
+Here I upload some of my plugins.
 <br>

 If you have any questions, write to me in discord (Listed in Bio).<br>